Five members of family killed as car rams into truck | Business

 - India

-Five members of a family were killed and two others injured when their car rammed into a truck here on Thursday, police said.
+Five members of a family were killed and two others injured when a car rammed into a truck here on Thursday, police said.

-The incident took at Puraina crossing when the family was going to Jharkhand from Lucknow.
+The incident took at around 5.30 am at Puraina crossing when the family was going to Jharkhand from Lucknow.
 The driver lost control over the vehicle and it rammed into a container from the rear side, they said.

-The family members were trapped in the car after the accident.
-While five among them died, two, the driver and a girl, were injured, police said.
+The occupants were trapped in the car after the accident.
+While five among them died, two, the driver and a 13-year-old girl, were injured, police said.

 Chief Minister Yogi Adityanath has expressed grief over the deaths and directed officials to provide the best treatment to the injured.